TheSethRose/delete-fb-messages/README.md

 4. Copy the code from the bookmark creation section above and paste it into the console.
 5. Press `Enter` to run the code.

-The console will display "Deleting Facebook Messages" to indicate that the script is working.
+The console will display "Deleting messages" to indicate that the script is working.
 Your messages should start deleting.
 When the script has finished deleting all your messages, it will display "No more messages" in the console.

 You can stop the delete process at any time by closing your browser, refreshing the page, or navigating away from messenger.com.